ASalad42/Terraform/README.md

 ## What is Terraform and How it Works

 **Terraform is HashiCorp's infrastructure as code tool.** It lets you define resources and infrastructure in human-readable, declarative configuration files, and manages your infrastructure's lifecycle

+Terraform creates and manages resources on cloud platforms and other services through their application programming interfaces (APIs).
+Providers enable Terraform to work with virtually any platform or service with an accessible API.

+The core Terraform workflow consists of three stages:

+- **Write:** You define resources, which may be across multiple cloud providers and services.
+For example, you might create a configuration to deploy an application on virtual machines in a Virtual Private Cloud (VPC) network with security groups and a load balancer.
+- **Plan:** Terraform creates an execution plan describing the infrastructure it will create, update, or destroy based on the existing infrastructure and your configuration.
+- **Apply:** On approval, Terraform performs the proposed operations in the correct order, respecting any resource dependencies.
+For example, if you update the properties of a VPC and change the number of virtual machines in that VPC, Terraform will recreate the VPC before scaling the virtual machines.

 ![image](https://user-images.githubusercontent.com/104793540/189092077-a22b97c0-11a3-4624-ab09-dc1922205a59.png)